-Looking for a place to relax?
-Chill out at Recess Coffee near Westcott Street.
-Recess has delicious baked goods, stellar coffee and a sort of “hipster” vibe.
+Relax at Recess Coffee near the trendy Westcott Street area.
+Recess has delicious baked goods, stellar coffee, and a sort of “hipster” vibe.
 I would always escape the frigid winter temperatures here sipping on a sweet hot chocolate.

-The Museum of Science and Technology is great if you’re bringing any teenagers, youngsters or if you just love science!
-There are a bunch of interactive exhibits and even an IMAX theatre.
-The museum is located adjacent to Armory Square.
+The Museum of Science and Technology is great if you’re bringing any teenagers, youngsters, or if you just love science!
+There are a bunch of interactive exhibits and even an IMAX theater.

 Syracuse has a huge presence of Greek life.
 You’ll see the large Greek letters on the facades of each house.